How to Use Google Analytics to Track Performance on Social Media

 UTM (urchin tracking module) are codes that tell you exactly where your traffic comes from.
 These codes are added to the end of URLs to help give a better idea of how traffic is getting to your website, giving you a better understanding of your marketing performance.

 Adding UTMs to the end of your URLs when posting on social helps to show how the same post drove traffic across different platforms.
-For example, if you posted the same content on Instagram, Pinterest, and Facebook with channel-specific UTMs, using Google Analytics, you can easily tell which platform drove the most traffic.
-Insights like this can help you make better-informed decisions on where to focus your efforts, helping perfect your brand’s digital strategy.
+For example, if you posted the same content on Instagram, Pinterest, Tikok, and Facebook using channel-specific UTMs, using Google Analytics lets you easily tell which platform drove the most traffic, helping you make better-informed decisions on where to focus your efforts, helping perfect your brand’s digital strategy.

 https://example-product-url.com?utm_campaign=likeshopme&utm_medium=social&utm_source=instagram&utm_content=instagram.com/p/example-post-url